Global oil deficit seen at 1 million bpd, Russia's Novak says

 “We have always kept in mind a return of Iranian barrels,” Novak told reporters on Wednesday.
 “We need to consider this...
 We will jointly calculate the (supply and demand) balance.”

+Citi expected an initial deal for an additional 500,000 bpd of Iranian oil to come back to markets in July at the earliest.

+The bank also expected strong summer demand, “with markets tight enough to warrant mid-$70 a barrel,” it said.

-Reporting by Olesya Astakhova; Writing by Katya Golubkova; Editing by Louise Heavens and Edmund Blair
+Additional reporting by Ahmad Ghaddar in London; Writing by Katya Golubkova; Editing by Louise Heavens and Edmund Blair

 Our Standards: The Thomson Reuters Trust Principles.